furzepig/brachistochrone/_posts/writing/2019-11-09-superhero.md

 category: writing
 creator: "John Hulme"
 ---

-By the time we got to Jim and Eileen's house it was all over.
+  <span class='firstcharacter'>B</span>y the time we got to Jim and Eileen's house it was all over.
   The Renault Espace on their block-paved driveway was crushed like a coke can.
 The rubber seals from the windows of the ruined car had popped out at odd angles like empty speech